School Trips @ Butser Ancient Farm

 Current School Trip Offer

-Why are Butser Ancient Farm great for School Trips and Educational Visits?
+Why book Butser Ancient Farm for School Trips and Educational Visits?

 From the moment you arrive the experienced Butser Ancient Farm education team organise the smooth running of the day for all school visitors.
 All trips begin with an introductory talk and discussion around a real fire in one of the ancient houses.
 Our school visitors then move through their planned activities, all conducted in one of our buildings or in a superb open-air setting.
 The Butser education team provide hands-on instruction for each activity as well as a discussion of archaeological evidence, historical detail and fascinating anecdotes to reinforce learning... and fun!
 There is ample time for discussion with students and staff and each activity stimulates a lively, fun discourse in which everybody is encouraged to participate.